Temporal Cliques Admit Sparse Spanners: Recursing or Sparsifying

-The generic calculation relative to step $j$ is itself based on an iterative argument that one should be careful not to mistake with the outer loop varying $j$.
-Thus, keeping $j$ fixed for the rest of the proof, $X_a$ and $X_b$ are built iteratively as follows: identify the collector $c$ with highest degree and add all the corresponding emitters to $X_a$ except for the one whose edge with $c$ has largest label, which is added to $X_b$; eliminate these emitters and repeat until $X_a \ge X_j^-/2$, then add the remaining emitters to $X_b$.
-To see why this work (and always terminates), observe that the average degree of $8$ for collectors forces at least one collector to be of degree $8$.
-In fact, by the pigeon hole principle, this property remains true as long as the number of emitters not being processed yet (\ie in $X_j^- \setminus (X_a \cup X_b)$) is larger than $7/8 \cdot |X_j^-|$, which guarantees that $X_a$ has size at least $1/8\cdot7/8\cdot |X_j^-|$ when the number of non-processed emitters goes below that threshold.
-An analogous argument forces at least one collector to be of degree $7$ so long as the number of non-processed emitters is above $6/8 \cdot |X_j^-|$, resulting in at least $1/8\cdot 6/7\cdot |X_j^-|$ more emitters in $X_a$ when the next threshold is attained (indeed, six emitters out of the seven considered enter $X_a$).
-By iterating this argument, the size of $X_a$ ends up being at least a fraction of $X_j^-$ equal to $1/8 \cdot (7/8 + 6/7 + 5/6 + 4/5 + 3/4 + 2/3 + 1/2) \simeq 0.66 \ge 0.5$. \end{proof}
+The calculation relative to step $j$ is itself based on an iterative argument that one should be careful not to confuse with the outer loop where $j$ varies.
+Thus, keeping $j$ fixed for the rest of the proof, $X_a$ and $X_b$ are built iteratively as follows: find the collector $c$ with highest degree and add all the corresponding emitters to $X_a$ except the one whose edge with $c$ has largest label, which is added to $X_b$; eliminate these emitters and repeat until $X_a \ge X_j^-/2$; then add the remaining emitters to $X_b$.
+To see why this works, observe that the average degree of $8$ for collectors implies that at least one collector has degree at least $8$.
+In fact, this is true as long as the number of unprocessed emitters in $X_j^-$ (i.e. not yet in $X_a$ or $X_b$) is larger than $7/8 \cdot |X_j^-|$ (by the pigeon-hole principle).
+When $1/8$ of the emitters have been processed, we thus have at least $7/8$ of this $1/8$ fraction in $X_a$, i.e. $X_a$ contains at least $7/8\cdot1/8\cdot |X_j^-|$ (note that the emitters are not removed from $X_j^-$, just marked as processed and no longer counted for the degrees of collectors).
+An analogous argument implies that at least one collector has degree at least $7$ as long as the fraction of unprocessed emitters in $X_j^-$ remains above $6/8$, resulting in at least $6/7\cdot 1/8\cdot |X_j^-|$ more emitters in $X_a$ when the next threshold is attained, and resulting (again, for the sake of illustration) in at least $5/6 \cdot 1/8\cdot |X_j^-|$ more emitters when $5/8$ unprocessed emitters remain.
+By iterating this argument, the size of $X_a$ ends up being a fraction of $X_j^-$ at least equal to $1/8 \cdot (7/8 + 6/7 + 5/6 + 4/5 + 3/4 + 2/3 + 1/2) \simeq 0.66 \ge 0.5$. \end{proof}

 \begin{remark} The computation of $X_a$ (described in the proof) proceeds by repeatedly considering the largest degree $d$ of a collector and assigning $d-1$ of the corresponding emitters to $X_a$ and one to $X_b$; it is therefore a greedy algorithm.
 The process is to be stopped whenever $X_a$ reaches half the size of $X_j^-$.
 If $X_a$ exceeds this threshold during step $j$, then some emitters can be arbitrarily transferred from $X_a$ to $X_b$ to preserve the fact that $|X_{j+1}^-|$ is a power of two.
 The case that $|X_1^-|=k$ is not a power of two is addressed similarly after the first iteration, in order to set the size of $X_b$ to the highest power of two below $k$. \end{remark}